Dive into Claude Code: The Design Space of Today's and Future AI Agent Systems: Comparative Analysis: Claude Code, OpenClaw, and Hermes Agent

-\paragraph{Trust model and security architecture.} The systems address different threat models.
+\paragraph{Trust model and security architecture.} The three systems address different threat models.
 Claude Code assumes an untrusted model operating within a trusted developer's machine: the deny-first permission system (\Cref{sec:auth}) evaluates every tool invocation, the ML classifier provides automated safety assessment, and seven permission modes create a graduated autonomy spectrum.
 OpenClaw assumes a single trusted operator per gateway instance.
 Its security architecture begins with identity and access control (DM pairing codes, sender allowlists, gateway authentication) rather than per-action safety classification.
 Tool policy uses configurable allow/deny lists per agent rather than a centralized classifier.
 Sandboxing is available as an opt-in feature with multiple backends (Docker, SSH, or OpenShell) and configurable scope (per-agent, per-session, or shared); a \texttt{non-main} mode can sandbox all non-main sessions when enabled, though sandboxing is not active by default.
 The OpenClaw security documentation explicitly states that hostile multi-tenant isolation on a shared gateway is not a supported security boundary.
-This difference reflects a design choice about where the trust boundary sits: Claude Code places it between the model and the execution environment; OpenClaw places it at the gateway perimeter.
+Hermes Agent takes a third position.
+Tool authorization is centralized in one file (\file{tools/approval.py}), exposing three modes (\texttt{manual}, \texttt{smart}, \texttt{off}) and an unconditional \texttt{HARDLINE\_PATTERNS} floor that blocks \texttt{rm -rf /}, \texttt{mkfs}, raw \texttt{dd} to block devices, fork bombs, and system shutdown commands regardless of mode~\tierB{}.
+The smart mode runs an auxiliary-LLM risk assessment; an in-source comment names OpenAI Codex's smart approvals as the design inspiration.
+Because Hermes runs across many surfaces, the same approval flow is rendered four times: a CLI prompt, gateway approval keyboards on Telegram, Discord, and QQBot, an ACP \texttt{request\_permission} round-trip for IDE clients, and a cron-only mode for unattended runs.
+Compared with Claude Code's seven-mode taxonomy and ML-classifier-driven \texttt{auto} mode, Hermes has a smaller mode taxonomy but the same multi-layer structure: unconditional safety floor, default interactive prompt, opt-in auxiliary-LLM ``smart'' path.
+The architectural answer is the same; the surface count differs.
+The difference across the three reflects where the trust boundary sits: Claude Code places it between the model and the execution environment, OpenClaw places it at the gateway perimeter, and Hermes sits between the two with per-action approvals like Claude Code but rendered through many surfaces like OpenClaw.